github/opensource.guide/_articles/how-to-contribute-to-open-source.md

 ### Do you like planning events?

 * Organize workshops or meetups about the project, [like @fzamperin did for NodeSchool](https://github.com/nodeschool/organizers/issues/406)
-* Organize the project’s conference (if they have one)
+* Organize the project's conference (if they have one)
 * Help community members find the right conferences and submit proposals for speaking

 ### Do you like to design?